unosquare/sshdeploy/README.md

 Remember: Press Q to quit.
 Ground Control to Major Tom: Have a nice trip in space!
 ```
 7. Now go back to your Visual Studio Solution, right click on the project, a select "Rebuild".
-You should see output in the command line similar to the following:
+You should see the output in the command line similar to the following:
 ```
      Starting deployment ID 1 - Sunday, June 14, 2015 10:16:20 PM
      Cleaning Target Path '/home/pi/target'